Renting Accommodation

 Support for Postgraduate Students

-During the first few weeks of Term 1, the SU Advice Centre and Warwick Accommodation run information sessions to support postgraduate students looking for accommodation.
+During Term 1, the SU Advice Centre and Warwick Accommodation run information sessions to support returning postgraduate students looking for accommodation.

 Remember: with planning and care, it need not be stressful.
 It is important to understand the options available to you, as well as the various rights you have.
 See here for information on Looking For Off-Campus Accommodation.